XIN-Solutions/hippo-xinmods/DEPLOY.md

         ProxyPassReverse /site/ http://127.0.0.1:8080/site/
         ProxyPassReverseCookiePath /site /

     </VirtualHost>

 Make sure to replace the host names with proper host names.
-Enable to virtualhost by typing:
+Enable the virtual host by typing:

     $ a2ensite hippo